-- 1. The evaluation shall cover the period April of the previous year to March of the following year (whole term). - In order to properly assess the Board, its individual Directors, the President, the Board and Bank-level Committees, etc., self-assessment forms shall be used.
-The Secretary of the Corporate Governance and Compensation Committee shall initiate the performance evaluation every March of each year. - Self-assessment forms must be accomplished as objectively as possible.
-The rating to be assigned shall reflect the personal view of the evaluator to the various corporate governance mechanisms. - 4.
-The baseline on the assessment of the effectiveness of the performance of the Board, individual Directors and various Board and Bank-level Committees are the duties and responsibilities as mentioned in the Manual, the Bank's By-laws, various rules and regulations and in the respective committee charters. - 5.
+- 4. Self-assessment forms (Annex 26) must be accomplished as objectively as possible.
+The rating to be assigned shall reflect the personal view of the evaluator to the various corporate governance mechanisms. - 5.
+The baseline on the assessment of the effectiveness of the performance of the Board, individual Directors and various Board and Bank-level Committees are the duties and responsibilities as mentioned in the Manual, the Bank's By-laws, various rules and regulations and in the respective committee charters. - 6.
 After the assessment forms have been duly accomplished, the Secretary of the Corporate Governance and Compensation Committee shall collate the forms and prepare a summary.
 For the various Board and Bank-level Committees, the secretary shall coordinate with the respective secretaries of the committees for the results of the assessment of each Committee.
-The Audit Committee shall perform its self-assessment in accordance with SEC Memorandum Circular No. 4, S.2012.

-6. The Committee Secretary shall review the results and report the results to the Board through the Corporate Governance and Compensation Committee.
+The Audit Committee shall perform its self-assessment in accordance with SEC Memorandum Circular No. 4, S.2012. - 7.
+The Committee Secretary shall review the results and report the results to the Board through the Corporate Governance and Compensation Committee.
 To allow for a feedback mechanism, the criteria, process and collective results of the assessments should, as a rule, be disclosed to ensure transparency and allows shareholders and other stakeholders to determine if the directors are performing their responsibilities.